Amritsar: British rule

 The British rulers would later demolish some of the walls and gates or reconstruct some.
 An entire new wall of the city was completed in 1885.
 Many surviving gates have since been renamed and no longer bear their mid-19th century names, while others have since been demolished.

+The British supported the development of a textile manufacturing industry in the city, becoming one of the key cities of British Punjab alongside Lahore.
+The Khalsa College was established in Amritsar, establishing the city as a place of colonial education.